Skip to content

 gcd(7, 3) → 1

-Write a function bool is_prime(int n) that determines whether a positive integer n is prime.
-Handle edge cases: numbers less than 2 are not prime, and 2 is prime.
-Hint: you only need to check whether any number in the range from 2 to sqrt(n) evenly divides n.
+Write a function bool is_prime(int n) to determine whether a positive integer n is a prime number.
+Pay attention to edge cases: numbers less than two are not prime, while two is prime.
+Hint: we only need to check if there is any number between two and sqrt(n) that divides n.

 text